-Fear not, we have pulled together the best expert tips for renovating a bathroom, to make sure your remodel is a success.
+But fear not, we have pulled together the very best expert tips for renovating a bathroom, to make sure your remodel is a success.

-1. Plan a layout and stick to it
+1. Plan a bathroom layout and stick to it

 Avoid making unnecessary changes to your existing sanitaryware layout — the fewer alterations you make, the lower your plumbing costs will be.
 If you do need to move some key elements, then at least keep the toilet close enough to connect to the existing soil pipe.
 Find out more about bathroom plumbing in our quick guide.